iTwin/itwinjs-core/docs/presentation/Content/DefaultPropertyCategoryOverride.md

 > **Default value:** `[]`

-Lists schema requirements that need to be met for the rule to take effect.
-See more details in [Defining ECSchema Requirements for Presentation Rules](../Advanced/SchemaRequirements.md).
+Lists [ECSchema requirements](../RequiredSchemaSpecification.md) that need to be met for the rule to take effect.

 ```ts
 [[include:Presentation.Content.Customization.DefaultPropertyCategoryOverride.RequiredSchemas.Ruleset]]